 At the same time, Phison has formulated an "Employee Code of Conduct", "Work Rules" and "Disciplinary Management Regulations" as part of its Employment Contract to prevent dishonest behavior.
-Apart from requiring all employees to notify the company of any professional ethics issues such as existing or potential conflicts of interest, employees and upper level supervisors must also regularly review their own compliance.
+Phison requires all employees to notify the company of any professional ethics issues such as existing or potential conflicts of interest.